 This austere storefront doesn’t divulge Tai Kim’s towering ambitions with frozen treats.
 He shops at ethnic markets each morning to deliver the most original and delicious ice creams, gelatos and sorbets in Los Angeles.

 Before Tai attended Western Culinary Institute in Portland, his first passion was art.
 He earned a Bachelors degree from CalArts.
-While he no longer paints, Tai still manages to support the arts, devoting the walls of Scoops to the Antai Gallery, where local artists sell their wares.
-Or in the case of this exhibit, wears.
+While he no longer paints, Tai still manages to support the arts, devoting walls to the Antai Gallery, where local artists sell their creations.

 Tai has built an arsenal of over 700 flavors of ice cream, gelato and sorbet, and he’s constantly inventing new varieties to fill his 18 bins.
 This freezer case includes vanilla avocado, green tea & ginseng, brown bread, cucumber & lemon sorbet, and orange mamey.